Raise Your Well-Being 🡺 Transform Your Life

 The busy parent or working professional can adapt Djokovic's principles by:

-☐ Starting the day with five minutes of prayer, mindfulness and gratitude practice.
-Simply praying the "our Father" each morning can be extremely powerful.
+☐ Starting the day with five minutes of prayer, mindfulness and gratitude practice instead of jumping straight out of bed or immediately scrolling on the phone.
+Simply praying the "our Father" at the start of each morning can be extremely powerful.

-☐ Taking short movement breaks throughout the day, such as a walk around the block.
+☐ Taking short movement breaks throughout the day, such as a walk around the block between video calls.

-☐ Creating bedtime rituals that honor the importance of recovery, which may be getting to bed 30 minutes earlier, and not being on a device during that final 15 minutes.
+☐ Creating bedtime rituals that honor the importance of recovery, which may mean getting to bed 30 minutes earlier, and not being on a device during that final 30 minutes.

-☐ Scheduling regular connection time with loved ones to maintain those relationships.
+☐ Scheduling regular connection time with loved ones to maintain uplifting relationships.

 Individuals aiming for significant personal bests might consider:

-☐ Incorporating complementary movement practices like yoga or tai chi
+☐ Incorporating complementary sprit enforcing movement practices like yoga or tai chi into an already rigorous training routine.

-☐ Establishing consistent sleep and recovery protocols—add one hour of sleep per night, or a nap if possible
+☐ Establishing consistent sleep and recovery protocols—add one hour of sleep per night, or a nap in the afternoon if possible.

 ☐ Clarifying the deeper purpose behind why you do what you do, and how your success can give you a platform to benefit the world.